expo/expo/CONTRIBUTING.md

 ## 📦 Download and Setup

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device. (`git remote add upstream git@github.com:expo/expo.git` 😉)
-2. Run the setup script with: `npm run setup`
+2. Run the setup script with: `npm run setup:native` (if you just want to contribute to the docs, you can run `npm run setup:docs`)

    <!-- TODO(Bacon): Split this into 2 scripts so people can contribute to docs without installing React Native -->